Frédéric Tejou

-Frédéric Alexandre Tejou (born 13 July 1987) is a Guadeloupean professional footballer who plays as a goalkeeper for the club La Gauloise, and the Guadeloupe national team.
+Frédéric Alexandre Tejou (born 13 July 1987) is a French professional footballer from Guadeloupe who plays as a goalkeeper for the club La Gauloise, and the Guadeloupe national team.

 International career

 Ajax debuted with the Guadeloupe national team in a 2–0 friendly loss to Martinique on 26 December 2015.
 He was called up to represent Guadeloupe at the 2021 CONCACAF Gold Cup.

 Personal life

 Tejou is the uncle of Indira Ampiot, who was crowned Miss France 2023.